aanchalcoder18/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React allows developers to create large web applications that can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.
+In a process called "reconciliation," React will detect that the app's state has changed.
+Then it will update the virtual DOM, taking note of which nodes have changed due to the state changes.
+Finally, once it knows which nodes have changed, it will update only those specific nodes on the actual DOM.

-1. Describe component state.
+2. Describe component state.

+A "component" is a pretty loose term to describe a discrete chunk of your site.

 1. Describe props.

+When we want to pass information held on state inside one component to another, we pass them as props.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+A side effect is anything that affects something outside the scope of the function being executed.